reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 #### Running LocalStack With Python

-We first install LocalStack using pip.
+We first install the LocalStack package using pip:

 ```
 pip install localstack
 ```
-We then start localstack.
+We then start localstack with the "start" command as shown below:
 ```
 localstack start
 ```
 This will start LocalStack inside a Docker container.

 #### Run LocalStack With Docker
 We can also run LocalStack directly as a Docker image either with the Docker run command or docker-compose.

- For running with docker, we first pull the image from the docker hub and use the docker run command need to allocate 4GB  memory.
+For running with docker, we first pull the image from the docker hub and use the docker run command.
+We need to allocate a minimum of 4GB  memory for the container.

- With Docker-compose, we start LocalStack with docker-compose using the command:
+We start LocalStack with docker-compose using the command:
 ```
 TMPDIR=/private$TMPDIR docker-compose up
 ```
-The part `TMPDIR=/private$TMPDIR` is required only in macOS.
+The part `TMPDIR=/private$TMPDIR` is required only in MacOS.
+We take the base version of `docker-compose.yml` from the [github repository of LocalStack](https://github.com/localstack/localstack/blob/master/docker-compose.yml) and customize it as shown in the next section or run it without changes if we prefer to use the default configuration.

-#### Customize services
+#### Customize LocalStack
-We customize the behavior of LocalStack by passing environment variables.
-Next, we create a `docker-compose.yml` file that we can use to start up LocalStack:
+The default behavior of LocalStack is to spin up all the [core services](https://github.com/localstack/localstack#overview) with each of them listening on port 4566.
+We can override this behavior of LocalStack by setting a few environment variables.
+The default port 4566 can be overridden by setting the environment variable EDGE_PORT.
+We can also configure LocalStack to spin a limited set of services by setting a comma-separated list of service names as value for the environment variable SERVICES as shown below:

 ```
 version: '2.1'